singleplatform-eng/ansible-role-nessus-agent/README.md

 - `nessus_agent_key`: key used for linking with nessus host (this is a required variable)

+- `nessus_agent_group`: host group this agent should be added to when linking with nessus host (this is a required variable)

 - `nessus_agent_host`: nessus host to link with (default: `cloud.tenable.com`)

 - `nessus_agent_port`: nessus host port (default: `443`)